Living in Holly Springs, NC

 Wescott

 Wescott is another great community that people living in Holly Springs rave about.
-If you're moving to the Holly Springs area and looking for a more mature yet still newer neighborhood, you need to check out Wescott.
+If you are moving to the Holly Springs area and looking for a more mature yet still newer neighborhood, you need to check out Wescott.
 You will find Wescott real estate sitting on decent sized lots.

 Holly Glen

 Holly Glen offers prime real estate and is another large community in Holly Springs that is sought-after.
-The community offers excellent amenities, with a great clubhouse, pool, and waterslide.
+The community offers excellent amenities and is known for its friendly atmosphere, community pool, tennis courts, and clubhouse.

-With a cost of living that is only 4% higher than the national average, residents get take advantage of utlitiy costs that are 6% lower than the national average and transportation expenses that are 8% lower.
+With a cost of living that is only 1% higher than the national average, utility costs are 11% lower than the national average and housing expenses are 2% lower.
+Considered to have a competitive market, there is a strong demand to live in Holly Springs and the town continues to appeal to buyers.

 With its proximity to Raleigh, Durham, Cary, and Chapel Hill, you can be at NC State, Duke University, or UNC-Chapel Hill within 40-50 minutes.
 Access to some of the most outstanding universities in the world also gives you an excellent opportunity to cheer on your local team.

-Healthcare is huge in the Holly Springs/Raleigh area, with some of the best hospitals in the world, with Duke, UNC, and WakeMed all providing top-notch healthcare.
+Healthcare is huge in the Holly Springs/Raleigh area and also offers many employment opportunities.
+Located near some of the best hospitals in the world, Duke, UNC, and WakeMed all provide top-notch healthcare.

 Holly Springs has some great restaurants for those coming to town and looking to try local cuisine.
 There are also some great restaurants in Raleigh and top-rated restaurants in Cary, which are only a short drive away.